hostinger/ansible-collection-hostinger/README.md

 - Ansible Core versions >= 2.13
 - Hostinger API Token (bearer) - obtainable from your Hostinger account under the API section

-- A valid payment method added to your Hostinger account — either Google Pay or PayPal
+Note: A valid payment method (such as Google Pay or PayPal) added to your Hostinger account is optional, and only required when provisioning new resources through the API.
+If you're using this collection to manage existing VPS instances, no payment method is needed.

 ## Usage